rhysbrooks1/CS321-002-s25-team-09/README.md

 contains lots of important data pertaining to the details of an activity.
 Note that this file is hosted on Google Drive as it is larger than files allowed on GitHub.
 Since we only need a select few keywords to use within our B-Tree keys, it is easiest to strip the file to only the necessary items.
-Below is a stripped version of the above file that will greatly help in parsing through the log files to create the proper B-Tree keys.
+Below is a snippet from a stripped version of the above file that will greatly help in parsing through the log files to create the proper B-Tree keys.

 ![Stripped_log_file.png](docs/Stripped_log_file.png "Stripped Example Log File")